flipflopsen/Revsni/Cevsn/Readme.md

 # Cevsn

-Cevsn is the CSharp Client for Revsni.
+## Cevsn is the CSharp Client for Revsni.

 ---

-## Names

 - **Cevsn**      -     Main File which will get run as entry.
 - **Tevsn**      -     TCP Client for Cevsn.